coin-shuffle/docs/src/protocol/practical-example.md

 Then, **Alice** will send **encrypted output** to **Bob** through **service**.
-**Bob** knows, that received **encrypted output** is encrypted with his RSA public key, so he will decrypt it using his secret key:
+**Bob** knows, that received **encrypted output** is encrypted with his RSA the public key, so he will decrypt it using his secret key:

 ```mermaid